natgo/wt-wiki-scraper/wikitext-transpiled/ground/LVT(A)(1).md

 * [[15cm sIG 33 B Sfl]] - Armed with a massive 15cm calibre gun that will obliterate the LVT(A)(1) if the shell lands a hit on any part of the tank.
 When facing this tank frontally, always aim for the right side of the gun to take out the gunner.
 Use the quick firing gun to then take out any remaining crew.

 * [[Chi-Ha]] - The stock APHE with its abysmal penetration will take out the tank in one shot not to mention the upgraded HEAT shell.
 Immediate priority is to take out the gunner.

 * [[Pz.IV C]] - Will one shot the LVT(A)(1) with any shell.
-Aim for the flat hull armor plate directly below the turret to take out the gunner.
+Aim for the flat hull armour plate directly below the turret to take out the gunner.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->

 '''Pros:'''

-* Very fast and manoeuverable on most terrain
+* Very fast and manoeuvrable on most terrain
 * 6 crew members
 * Fast-firing and accurate 37 mm gun
 * Crew members are spread out, less likely to get knocked out in one shot